 As a start point, think about who you currently do business with.
 Can they be segmented into specific groups?
 Which groups bring you the most revenue?
 Which clients stay with you longest, return more frequently, or spend more money?
 Who do you and your people like dealing with?

 You may need to put in a little bit of work, but clearly identifying your ideal client will put you further ahead than most of your competition.

 Really understand their pain

 Key questions to ask are; What are they most concerned about?
 What keeps them awake at night?
 What are they striving to achieve?
 What’s been holding them back?
-What have they tried before that has and hasn’t worked?
+What have they tried before that hasn’t worked?

 Gather information from online forums they access, publications they feature in, groups they belong to, or websites they frequent?
 What kind of questions are they asking?
 What issues are they raising?
 What frustrates them?
 What do they consider good and poor service?
 What needs do they have that are not currently being satisfied?

-Be clear on the value you can add
+Be clear on the value you add

 You need to demonstrate the value your solution or product can add to their business.
-The starting point for this is to understand and document your value proposition.

 What is it you do better than anyone else?
 Why should your ideal client buy from you and not a competitor?
 What benefits would having your product or service bring to their business?

 Again, don’t just ask your people.
 Ask your existing clients.
 Particularly those that match your ideal client profile.